zephyrproject-rtos/zephyr/doc/guides/bluetooth/bluetooth-arch.rst

 BLE Layers
 ==========

-There are 3 main layers that together constitute a full Bluetooth Low Enery protocol stack:
+There are 3 main layers that together constitute a full Bluetooth Low Energy protocol stack:

 * **Host**: This layer sits right below the application, and is comprised of